obernardocosta/Raspberry-Pi-3B-fan-controller/README.md

 </p>

    When you set 1 to GPI04, the relay's coil turns on, creating an electromagnetic field that closes the gate that 5V is connected, turning on the fan.

+   The 1kΩ resistor is to protect GPIO4 from high current, don't try to connect without it.

 # Python script